armoniax/amc-dev-docs/docs/API/Math-API.md

         The addition result between two double is obtained and parsed into 64 bit unsigned integer.
 This function first decodes the two inputs into double precision (50 decimal digit precision), adds them, and then reinterpret_ Cast re parses the result into a 64 bit unsigned integer.
     - parameter
-        - a double precision is interpreted as a 64 bit unsigned integer
+        - a double is interpreted as 64 bit unsigned integer
-        - b double precision is interpreted as a 64 bit unsigned integer
+        - b double is interpreted as 64 bit unsigned integer
     - return
         - reinterpret_cast add the result of the 64 bit unsigned integer